-Dynamic microphone is one of the popular microphones on market.
-The most advantage of dynamic microphone for UE is it doesn’t require external power; therefore, the entire recording system may become simpler.
-Another advantage is durability, make it more suitable for loud and high-pressure situation.
-But it usually has a disadvantage that it is less sensitive to high frequencies.
+The dynamic microphone is one of the popular microphones on market.
+The main advantage of a dynamic microphone for UE is that it doesn’t require external power; therefore, the entire recording system may become simpler.
+Another advantage is its durability, which makes it more suitable for loud and high-pressure situations.
+However, it usually has a disadvantage in that it is less sensitive to high frequencies.

-Dynamic microphone uses a small movable induction coil, which positioned in the magnetic field and is attached to the diaphragm.
-The current signal generates when the movement of the diaphragm causes the coil to also move within a magnetic field.
+A dynamic microphone uses a small movable induction coil, positioned in the magnetic field and attached to the diaphragm.
+The current signal is generated when the movement of the diaphragm causes the coil to also move within the magnetic field.

 5.2.2 Condenser microphone

-Condenser microphone is another popular microphone on market, especially for immersive audio.
-Most immersive system is using condenser microphones, like ambisonic microphone and external stereo microphone for mobile phone.
-It’s popular for its high sensitivity, wide frequency response, low noise.
+The condenser microphone is another popular microphone on the market, especially for immersive audio.
+Most immersive systems use condenser microphones, such as ambisonic microphones and external stereo microphones for mobile phone.
+They are popular for their high sensitivity, wide frequency response, and low noise.
 However, the condenser microphone requires a power source, and in the case of most professional condenser microphones, it specifically requires 48V phantom power.
-Meeting this requirement can be challenging for UE device consider the channel number of immersive audio.
+Meeting this requirement can be challenging for UE device considering the channel number of immersive audio.

-Condenser microphone uses capacitor to convert sound waves to electrical signal.
+A condenser microphone uses a capacitor to convert sound waves to electrical signal.
 The capacitor consists of two plates, one of them is a diaphragm that vibrates in response to sound waves.
-The diaphragm vibrates and changes the distance between the two plates.
-Then the capacitance changes which influences the electrical signal.
+The diaphragm vibrates and changes the distance between the two plates, which then changes the capacitance and influences the electrical signal.

-5.2.3 Micro-Electro-Mechanical Systems microphone
+5.2.3 MEMS microphone

-In the past decades, microphone for UE has change from carbon microphones to electret condenser microphones.
-Recently the MEMS microphone is spread rapidly, benefited from its advantages of high stability and small volumes.
+Over the past few decades, the microphone for UE has changed from carbon microphones to electret condenser microphones.
+Recently, the MEMS microphone has spread rapidly, benefiting from its advantages of high stability and small volumes.

-According to the techniques of microfabrication, the MEMS microphone is much smaller and allow integrate other components including preamps, ADC with transducer in one package under the control of integrated microelectronics.
+According to microfabrication techniques, the MEMS microphone is much smaller and allows for the integration of other components, including preamps and ADC with transducer, in one package under the control of integrated microelectronics.

-Which means for manufacturers, it much easier to build the capture system, MEMS microphone can output the digital signal directly.
-In other hand, it allows need to select the component more carefully.
-Since the microphone is much smaller and very uniform in their mechanical properties, it's suitable for UE and make immersive audio become possible for economic portable UE like mobile phone.
+This means for manufacturers, it is much easier to build the capture system as the MEMS microphone can output the digital signal directly.
+On the other hand, it necessitates the careful selection of components.
+Since the microphone is much smaller and very uniform in its mechanical properties, it's suitable for UE and makes immersive audio possible for economically portable UE like mobile phones.

 5.2.4 Contact microphone

-Contact microphone is a type of microphone that senses solid vibrations through direct contact with a surface.
+A contact microphone is a type of microphone that senses solid vibrations through direct contact with a surface.

-Compared to the acoustic microphones, the contact microphones have the benefit of not to capture sound waves in the air, but to capture mechanical vibrations of the target object.
-Hence, it’s resistant to noise in air.
+Compared to the acoustic microphones, contact microphones have the advantage of not capturing sound waves in the air, but rather capturing mechanical vibrations of the target object.
+Hence, they are resistant to noise in air.

-Nowadays, bone conduction microphone, which is a special kind of contact microphone, is very popular on TWS headphones.
+Nowadays, the bone conduction microphone, which is a special kind of contact microphone, is very popular on TWS headphones.
 It is used to capture high SNR speech signal even in complex scenarios.

-5.2.5 Summary of transducer

-From a size perspective, the MEMS microphones are the best choice for most portable UE (like mobile phone, headphone).
-The primary focus of this study mainly focus on this miniature microphone consider the immersive audio system is much more complex.

-Other microphones may also be considered, like the dynamic microphone and condenser microphone still dominate the professional audio industry.

 5.3 Directional Microphone

 5.3.1 Introduction

-Directivity is a very important part in immersive audio, every immersive audio format has requirement on directivity.
-Even for object audio, we also need take care of the directivity to avoid the influence of environment noise.
+Directivity plays a very crucial role in immersive audio, and every immersive audio format has requirements for directivity.
+Even for object-based audio, it is necessary to consider the directivity to mitigate the impact of environment noise.

 5.3.2 Directional microphone capsule

-Most directional microphone is using two closely diaphragms that electrically subtracted from each other to provide a range of polar patterns.
+Most directional microphone use two closely diaphragms that electrically subtracted from each other to provide a range of polar patterns.